 Challenge number Detail of challenge 1 Attendance Our overall attendance is below national average and especially for our PP children.
-We have a pocket of children who are persistent late- arrivers and many of these children are Pupil Premium.
-2 Gaps in attainment in writing between PP and non-PP children The difference between PP and non-PP children not achieving expected standard, last academic year, were as follows: Current: Year 3- 32% Year 4- 13% Year 5- 7% Year 6- 24% 3 Gaps in attainment in maths between PP and non-PP children The difference between PP and non-PP children not achieving expected standard, last academic year, were as follows: Current: Year 3- 39% Year 4- 23% Year 5- 1% Year 6- 16% 4 Provision for SEND children who are also PP 16.9% of our Junior children are both Pupil Premium and SEND.
-This is 50% of our PP children.
-5 Promoting positive mental health and well-being Our family support worker is an incredibly well-used resource in our school.
+In the last academic year the attendance of our PP children was 92.6%.
+We have a pocket of children who are persistent late arrivers and many of these children are Pupil Premium 2 Gaps in attainment in writing between PP and non-PP children In Year 2 last year there was an 11% difference between PP and non-PP children.
+In Year 1 last year there was a 24% difference between PP and non-PP children 3 Gaps in attainment in maths between PP and non-PP children In Year 2 last year there was an 22% difference between PP and non-PP children.
+In Year 1 last year there was a 18% difference between PP and non-PP children 4 Provision for SEND children who are also PP 14.6% of our children are both Pupil Premium and SEND.
+Half of our PP children also have SEND 5 Promoting positive mental health and well-being Our family support worker is an incredibly well-used resource in our school.
 Many of our children at Saltergate require access to further support and promote their positive mental health and well-being.
 As EEF research suggests, positive mental health and well-being can play an important role in many aspects of a child's life.
 Data and monitoring of systems and agencies, such as CPOMs alerts, use of the family support worker and the need for external agencies such as Just B and Early Help, has highlighted the need for further strategies to help children understand and develop their own positive mental health.